hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/__init__.md

 * **Imports**: The file currently contains no imports.
 This is a common practice for an empty __init__.py file.
 A typical `webdriver/__init__.py` would import other modules within the `webdriver` directory to make them accessible from other parts of the application.
 The commented-out imports (`from .driver import Driver`, etc.) indicate what imports would normally be present, but have been temporarily removed (or perhaps are not yet implemented).
 * **Classes**: No classes are defined in this file.
 * **Functions**: No functions are defined in this file.
-* **Variables**: `MODE = 'dev'`: This variable likely defines a mode for the `webdriver` package (e.g., 'dev', 'prod', 'test').
+* **Variables**: ``: This variable likely defines a mode for the `webdriver` package (e.g., 'dev', 'prod', 'test').
 The value 'dev' suggests it's a development mode, though its exact use and context are unknown without further code context.
 * **Potential Errors or Areas for Improvement**:
     * **Missing Imports**: The heavily commented-out imports (`from .driver import Driver`, etc.) suggest this is a placeholder file.
 The actual implementation of the `webdriver` package would need these imports to bring in the necessary classes for interacting with web browsers (e.g., Chrome, Firefox).
     * **Unclear Purpose**: The current functionality is minimal.
 The file will need to contain imports of the modules that actually handle the web browser interactions if it's meant to be a web automation module.